 Labs should be designed with an effective or practical capacity in mind.
 That will reduce the probability of accidents due to crowding.

 Crowded rooms are fire hazards.
 This is true even if the room is only crowded with lab furniture.
 Sprinkler systems and fire retardant delivery mechanisms can’t work to their full potential if there are pieces of furniture and fixtures blocking access to the fire.
+Check out our custom stainless steel furniture.

 In most circumstances, labs should be designed with two major principles in mind: